1973 Pakistani presidential election: Campaign

 In preparation to place the new 1973 constitution into effect on 14 August 1973, Pakistan's bicameral parliament voted for a new president on 10 August.
 According to the constitution, the president is elected through an electoral college by both houses of parliament: the Senate and National Assembly; the president is also elected by votes in the country's provincial assemblies with a total of 696 votes needed to win.

-The PPP nomianted Fazal Ilahi Chaudhry, a Punjabi politician from Kharian.
+The PPP nominated Fazal Elahi Chaudhry, a Punjabi politician from Kharian.
 Chaudhry was a Pakistan Movement activist, represented Pakistan at the United Nations, and served as the first speaker of the West Pakistan Legislative Assembly.
 Chaudhry also served as the Deputy Speaker of the National Assembly from 1965 to 1969 after joining Ayub Khan's Convention Muslim League during the 1965 presidential election.
 In 1970, Chaudhry joined the PPP and was elected as Speaker of the National Assembly in 1972.

 The NAP, the largest opposition party during the Zulfikar Ali Bhutto era, nominated Khan Amirzadah Khan as its presidential candidate.
 Khan was a member of the Khudai Khidmatgar, a Pashtun non-violent movement that opposed the British Raj.
 Khan joined NAP after Pakistan's independence in 1947 and campaigned for the party from Mardan district.
 Khan staunchly opposed the Ayub Khan regime as one of the most influential NAP members and later fought a legal battle against Bhutto's government after the latter instigated a crackdown against the NAP, resulting in his release from prison.